tmobile/magentaA11y/_checklist-native/date-time-picker.md

 **UIKit**
   - You can programmatically set the visible label with `setTitle()`.
-    - The date picker's title will overwrite the date picker's `accessibilityLabel`.
+    - The triggering element's title will overwrite its's `accessibilityLabel`.
   - If a visible label is not applicable in this case, set the date picker's `accessibilityLabel` to the label of your choice.
     - To do this in Interface Builder, set the label using the Identity Inspector
   - To hide labels from VoiceOver programmatically, set the label's `isAccessibilityElement` property to `false`